fasiha/ebisu/README.md

   `tnow` is the *actual* time elapsed since this fact's most recent review.

-  Optional keyword paramter `exact` makes the return value a probability, specifically, the expected recall probability `tnow` after the last review: a number between 0 and 1.
+  Optional keyword parameter `exact` makes the return value a probability, specifically, the expected recall probability `tnow` after the last review: a number between 0 and 1.
 If `exact` is false (the default), some calculations are skipped and the return value won't be a probability, but can still be